KazumichiOta/elderly-brain-template/README_Elderly Brain Template Data and Metrics.txt

 “Developing and Validating an Elderly Brain Template: A Comprehensive Comparison with MNI152 for Age-Specific Neuroimaging Analyses.”

 Specifically, it includes:
-- Subcortical Dice coefficients for 283 participants from the IXI dataset.
+- Subcortical Dice coefficients for 282 QC-passed IXI participants (after intracranial-volume QC; see Methods §2.2.3).
-- Whole-brain metrics (3D-SSIM, CC, MSE) for the same participants.
+- Whole-brain metrics (3D-SSIM, CC, MSE) for the same 282 QC-passed IXI participants.
-- Demographics (ID, sex, and age) of older adults (65–84 years) selected from the OASIS-1 dataset, reflecting the 2020 Japanese census distribution.
+- Demographics (ID, sex, age) for 90 QC-passed older adults (65–84 years) from the OASIS-1 dataset, matched to the 2020 Japanese census distribution.
 - Iterative convergence metrics (MSE, CC, 3D-SSIM) capturing how the Elderly Template was refined over 20 iterative updates (phases).

 # 2. File Contents